 And so on, and so on, and so on!

 And yes, it’s true, Homer did not exist!

 And how do I know that?
 That Homer did not exist, I mean?

 Because his name has been concocted to fit just too conveniently with the two epics.
 The name Homer, in Greek, (Ὅμηρος,) means “hostage” and being a hostage is the very essence of these two great works.
 Everyone in these two huge operas is dealing with the fact that they are a hostage.
-The war is not between the Trojans and the Greeks -in any case, around that place and around Homer’s time, they were all Greeks and Herodotus couldn’t see what was all the fuss about the abduction of a mere woman.
+The war is not between the Trojans and the Greeks -in any case, around that place and around Homer’s time, they were all Greeks and Herodotus couldn’t see what all the fuss about the abduction of a mere woman was.
 Such a thing happened all the time by sailors from all around the world.
 They’d dock their ship at some port or other, girls would be enticed to go up and check out its cargo and before you know it, the ship would be sailing away with them on board!
 Nothing unusual, certainly nothing to bring on a war over.

 But, Homer is trying to say that this war was between Man and his Fate, Man and his inescapable condition, which is to be a hostage.
 Nietzsche’s “homo!”